mattia6690/MonalisR/README.md

 [![Lifecycle:stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 ## An R-package for handling open Databases for South Tyrol

 This R-Package aims at accessing multiple open databases for the environmental parameters in the Autonomous Province of South Tyrol.
-The databases are all openly accessible via central APIs and structurized storages.
+The databases are all openly accessible via central APIs and structured storage.
 This makes them addressable and accessible via R. For all the databases core functionalities were implemented simplifying

 * data access and exploration
 * spatial and data plots of locations (or stations) of interest
-* download and storage of the desired dataset(s)<br>
+* download and storage of the desired data set(s)<br>

-For each database the respective functions are devided according to the three tasks.
-Following that, th naming conventions utilize the prefixes *get*, *plot* and *download*.
+For each database the respective functions are divided according to the three tasks.
+Following that, the naming conventions utilize the prefixes *get*, *plot* and *download*.

 Additionally the repository contains a */Demo* folder with exemplary codes showing the basic functionalities of the MonalisR package.

 ### Databases

 This package offers the possibility to access databases exposing JSON Files with [Sensor Observation Service (SOS)](http://www.opengeospatial.org/standards/sos) convention defined by the [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/) or by [CKAN APIs](https://ckan.org/portfolio/api/).
 We implemented the access to two different Databases as exposed by [EURAC Research](www.eurac.edu) and the [OpenData Portal South Tytol](http://daten.buergernetz.bz.it/).
-Both Databases offer rich environamental and meteorological Databases across the province of South Tyrol.
+Both Databases offer rich environmental and meteorological Databases across the province of South Tyrol.

 #### MONALISA